In a consensus protocol, parties have an input (at least two possible values, say 0 or 1) and may output a decision value such that:

 A configuration is a set of all the states of all the parties and the set of currently undelivered messages.

-Definition: For a configuration $C$ let $val(C)$ be the decision in the failure free extension that starts with configuration $C$ and runs in synchrony with no failures.
+Definition: For a configuration $C$ let $val(C)$ be the decision value in the failure-free extension that starts with configuration $C$ and runs in synchrony (all messages arrive after one lockstep delay) with no failures.

-Definition: For a configuration $C$ and party $p$ let $val(C-p)$ be the decision in the extension that starts with configuration $C$ and runs in synchrony except that all of party $p$’s outgoing messages are infinitely delayed ($p$ is crashed) and all other parties are failure free.
+Definition: For a configuration $C$ and party $p$ let $val(C-p)$ be the decision in the extension that starts with configuration $C$ and runs in synchrony (all messages arrive after one lockstep delay) except that all party $p$’s outgoing messages are infinitely delayed and all other parties are failure-free.

 Definition of a $p$-pivot configuration: For a party $p$ we say that a configuration $C$ is a $p$-pivot if $val(C) \neq val (C-p)$.

-In words, a $p$-pivot configuration is a configuration where the decision value of its failure free extension is different from the decision value of its extension where $p$ crashes and all others are failure free.
+In words, a $p$-pivot configuration is a configuration where the decision value of its failure-free extension is different from the decision value of its extension where no party sees any message from $p$ and all others are failure-free.
 Compared to the definition of bi-valency, this definition is more explicit and constructive in terms of the extensions that lead to opposing decision values.

 Mobile delay adversary

-Note that the adversary can continue to delay the same party indefinitely and this is equivalent to crashing the party.
+Note that the adversary can continue to delay the same party for any finite number of rounds and this is essentially equivalent to crashing the party.

 Mobile delay adversary lower bound